 What Is Tokenomics?

 Tokenomics is the design of a crypto-asset.
 It relates to economics, the study of how humans make choices under conditions of scarcity.
-Economic concepts that are particularly relevant to tokenomics are supply and demand, utility and scarcity.
+Economic concepts particularly relevant to tokenomics are supply and demand, utility and scarcity.

 Thus, a make-shift term of ‘tokenomics’ is given to studying the economic design of crypto-assets.
 It’s all about answering questions such as those listed below.